 HOW DID YOU BECOME INTERESTED IN INTERIOR DESIGN?

 I come from a long line of analytically inclined artisans.
-Growing up, I had the opportunity to spend time in my grandfather’s wood carving shop, my dad’s wooden boat building business, and around my mother’s creative cooking.
+Growing up, I spent time in my grandfather’s wood carving shop, my dad’s wooden boat building business, and around my mother’s creative cooking.
 I also spent a lot of time with both grandmothers who were tremendous gardeners, decorators, and entertainers.
-Somehow these experiences, along with my love for problem-solving, people-pleasing and ability to find beauty in everything, collided to naturally lead me down the path to interior design.
+Somehow these experiences, along with my love for problem-solving, people-pleasing, and ability to find beauty in everything, collided to lead me down the path to interior design.

 WHAT AREAS DO YOU SERVICE?

 All of NH and beyond.
 Currently, I’m excited about assisting clients with a re-design for some areas they’re rebuilding at their home in the Bahamas in the wake of Hurricane Dorian.